-The staging systems for oropharyngeal cancer are all clinical, based on the best possible estimate of the extent of disease before treatment.
+The staging systems for oropharyngeal cancer are all clinical and are based on the best possible estimate of the extent of disease before treatment.
 The assessment of the primary tumor is based on inspection and palpation, when possible, and by indirect mirror examination.
 The appropriate nodal drainage areas are examined by careful palpation.

-The tumor must be confirmed histologically, and any other pathologic data obtained from a biopsy may be included.
-Additional radiographic studies may be included.
+The tumor must be confirmed histologically.
+Any other pathologic data obtained from a biopsy and additional radiographic studies may be included.
 As an adjunct to clinical examination, magnetic resonance imaging is used to evaluate the extent of disease in the soft tissues; computed tomography is used to evaluate the mandible and maxilla.
 Positron emission tomography has been investigated as an imaging modality for recurrent oropharyngeal cancer.

 Complete endoscopy, typically under general anesthesia, is performed after completion of other staging studies to assess the surface extent of the tumor accurately, to assess deep involvement by palpation for muscle invasion, and to facilitate biopsy.
 Because of the incidence of multiple primary tumors occurring simultaneously, a careful search for other primary tumors of the upper aerodigestive tract is indicated.